When sampling works in data-driven control: Informativity for stabilization in continuous time: Linking informativity of continuous and discrete measurements

 \subsection{Refining and coarsening sampled data}

-Here we examine the impact that the stepsize has on the informativity of sampled data and its relationship with the informativity of the continuous-time data.
-Indeed, as suggested by Corollary~\ref{cor:noise models}, decreasing the stepsize brings both notions of informativity closer together.
-In this section, we instead consider increasing the stepsize and examine to what extent the number of samples can be reduced while retaining informativity.
+Here we examine the impact of the stepsize on the informativity of sampled data and its relationship with the informativity of the continuous-time data.
+As suggested by Corollary~\ref{cor:noise models}, decreasing the stepsize brings both notions of informativity closer together.
+Instead, here we consider increasing the stepsize and examine to what extent the number of samples can be reduced while retaining informativity.

 Let $\delta$ and $\gamma$ be stepsizes satisfying $\tfrac{T}{\delta},\tfrac{T}{\gamma}\in\Z_{>0}$.
 Using the triangle inequality and Lemma~\ref{lem:noise models}, we can conclude that, if $w$ is $L$-square Lipschitz,